Sharing the National Collection

 From Monet in Murwillumbah to Warhols in Wanneroo, as we celebrate a year of sending art across Australia, we mark the milestone with a few highlights from Sharing the National Collection.

-A $174 million masterpiece by French impressionist Claude Monet was among the first works of art shared with a regional gallery under the initiative.
+A masterpiece by French impressionist Claude Monet was among the first works of art shared with a regional gallery under the initiative.
 One of the world's most famous paintings, Meules, milieu du jour [Haystacks, midday], 1890 is one of five works shared with the Tweed Regional Gallery & Margaret Olley Art Centre.

 Considered a jewel in the national collection, Director of the National Gallery Nick Mitzevitch said ‘It is the most important Monet in the country, and we are delighted to be sharing it with regional Australia.’